Clients call All Pro Appliance, Heating and Air best repair, replacement service in Salt Lake Co., Wasatch Front | Gephardt Daily

 Gary Jr. said some of his happiest memories are the times he spent with his father on calls while he was just a lad.

-“I started running service calls with my Dad when I was about 13 or 14-years-old.
+“I started running service calls with my Dad when I was about 13 or 14 years old.
 I’d go with him during the summers before I had my driver’s license.
 As soon as summer hit we ran on service calls for the next three months, and I loved it; I loved every second of it,” Gary Jr. said.

 “And as soon as I turned 16, I started going out on my own service calls.
 Because I’d always loved tinkering with machines and was good working with my hands, I had an understanding of how things worked and I found that I could usually fix them.”